 After emptying the toy box of all the other figures I felt bad about leaving these two, so bought them as well.
 The figure on the right is a Playmobil, dated 1974.
 The figure on the left has no markings at all but they make a nice couple.
 The taller figure is missing its wig, so looks like it’s had its brains scooped out from above!

-I picked up A Clockwork Orange by Anthony Burgess for £1.00.
+I also picked up A Clockwork Orange by Anthony Burgess.
 It was first published in 1962.
 I rather like the simplicity of the monochrome book cover design, but it made rather a dull photo on its own.